The main WCB-Alberta website and its online applications use

 For apprentice (Section 67) rates, the worker’s employment status, shift cycle, hours of work and shift cycle start date remain the same as the Section 56 rate.

-The Section 67 rate is set based on the average journeyman wage from the date of the accident or, if the worker was a union member, the earnings based on the collective agreement in effect at the time of the accident.
-This adjustment begins in the month the worker would have become a journeyman if the injury had not occurred.
+The Section 67 rate is set based on the average journeyman wage from the date of the accident or, if the worker was a union member, the starting journeyman earnings based on the collective agreement in effect at the time of the accident.
+This adjustment begins the date the worker would have become a journeyman if the injury had not occurred.

 For workers who are entitled to a Section 67 rate and: